Trametes gibbosa: The Ultimate Mushroom Guide

 -

-Lloyd 1924, which however has roundish and smaller pores, thin context, pileus surface much velvety to the touch, and more elongated spores.
+Has roundish and smaller pores, thin context, pileus surface much velvety to the touch, and more elongated spores.

 -

-Fries 1838, which may be similar to coloration but having, however, great and rounded pores, and the flesh emitting a good smell of anise, clearly bigger spores.
+Similar to coloration but having, however, great and rounded pores, and the flesh emitting a good smell of anise, clearly bigger spores.

 -